Human3DAIGC/Make-A-Character/README.md

 ## 🔥News

-(2023-12) The experience demo of Make-A-Character is coming soon.
+(2023-12)  [Experience Demo](https://www.modelscope.cn/studios/XR-3D/InstructDynamicAvatar/summary) is now available !!!
+Have a try 🔥🔥🔥

 <font>**Note: We will continue to update our progress on <b>3D human generation & animation</b> within this repository, please star the project to stay informed with the latest developments.**</font>